 This scholarship was established in honor of the New York State Federation of Home Bureaus past State President Eleanor Hajos VanDerzee to provide financial assistance for a full-time Marist College student in the field of communication and media arts.
 The recipient must have financial need, reside within a county where New York State Federation of Home Bureaus has organized chapters, and meet other criteria established by the donor.
-In the absence of an eligible student in the field of communication and media arts, the alternate field of study will be information systems.
+In the absence of an eligible student in the field of communication and media arts, the alternate field of study will be Information Systems.
+(Counties where NYS Federation of Home Bureaus has organized chapters: Albany, Allegany, Buffalo City, Cattaraugus, Cayuga, Chautauqua, Chemung, Chenango, Clinton, Dutchess, Erie, Franklin, Genesee, Herkimer, Jefferson, Livingston, Monroe, Niagara, Onondaga, Orange, Oswego, Rensselaer, St. Lawrence, Schenectady, Schuyler, Steuben, Tompkins, Wyoming, Yates.)
+There is a separate application required for this particular scholarship.
+Please contact the Office of Student Financial Services.

-DR. EDWIN ULRICH MEMORIAL SCHOLARSHIP
+DR. EDWIN A. ULRICH MEMORIAL SCHOLARSHIP

-Awards are for one year and are in memory of Dr. Edwin Ulrich.
-Awarded to students from the Hudson Valley that major in business or the fine arts at Marist.
+This scholarship is awarded for one year only in memory of Dr. Edwin A. Ulrich, a Marist benefactor and prominent area businessman.
+Eligibility is restricted to students from the Hudson Valley who major in business or the fine arts at Marist.